stone-lang/stone/docs/specs/Collections.md

 List
 ----

-The simplest collection is a List.
+The simplest collection is a _List_.
 As the name suggests, a List is an ordered set of items.
 A List has a type specifier, which specifies the types of values within the List.
 If the values in the List are all of different types, the type specifier will by Any.